10 Kindergarten Math Games That Actually Work (Singapore Parents)

 What it builds: Number recognition, counting, shapes, patterns, colours

-For structured practice between games, QuizKin's adaptive quizzes cover all the numeracy skills above with questions that automatically adjust to your child's level.
-The app identifies which concepts your child finds difficult and creates targeted revision sessions.
+For structured practice that slots in between all the hands-on games, QuizKin's adaptive quizzes cover every numeracy skill above with questions that automatically adjust to your child's level.
+The app figures out which concepts your child finds tricky and builds targeted revision sessions around those specific gaps.

-Unlike worksheets that present the same difficulty regardless of skill level, adaptive learning meets your child where they are — challenging enough to grow, easy enough to stay confident.
+It's genuinely different from worksheets, which just present the same difficulty regardless of where your child actually is.
+Adaptive learning meets kids where they are — challenging enough to push growth, easy enough that they stay confident and keep going.

 How to Know If Your Child Is On Track

-Here is a rough guide based on the MOE NEL framework expectations:
+Here's a rough guide based on MOE NEL framework expectations — not a stress test, just a useful reference:

 K1 (age 4-5): Count to 20, recognise numerals 1-10, name basic shapes, sort by one attribute, copy simple patterns.